How Prepared AreCompanies for a Corporate Crisis?

 Privacy & Data Security Report

 Privacy and data security are top concerns among general counsel.
-High-profile incidents dominate headlines, and enhanced global regulatory regimes have created a complex matrix of new compliance requirements.
+High-profile security incidents dominate headlines, and new global regulatory regimes, particularly with the rapid approach of the May 2018 deadline to comply with the European Union General Data Protection Regulation (GDPR), have created a complex matrix of new compliance requirements.

-Our report examines the challenges that cybersecurity and privacy present for law departments with respect to:
+Our latest report examines the challenges that cybersecurity and privacy present for law departments with respect to:

 Risk & Crisis Management Report

-Law department leaders identify risk and crisis management as an important area of concern, but the majority feels that their companies are less than adequately prepared to handle a crisis effectively.
+Law department leaders identify risk and crisis management as an important area of concern, but the majority of respondents feel that their companies are inadequately prepared to effectively handle a crisis.

-Our report takes a closer look at the reasons behind these concerns, as well as the role that outside counsel in crisis planning.
+Our latest report takes a closer look at the reasons behind these concerns, as well as the role that outside counsel plays in crisis planning.

 General Counsel Up-at-Night Report